bbauska/Coursera-Bootstrap/README.md

 ### Adding Less Variables

--   Open the *conFusion* project in a text editor of your choice.
-In the css folder, create a file named *styles.less*.
+-   Open the <i>conFusion</i> project in a text editor of your choice.
+In the css folder, create a file named <i>styles.less</i>.
 We will add the Less code into this file.

 -   Add the following Less variables into the file: